floverfelt/floverfelt.github.io/_posts/2021-09-22-interviews.md

 There's nothing wrong with this really, but we should be up front about it.

 My ideal interview would be to have three interviews.
 One 30 minute intro/touch-base to meet and all and then two 1-2 hour meetings.
-In the first, the manager should deeply discuss the company's product, in the second, the manager/engineer should deeply discuss something _you've_ worked on.
+In the first, the manager should deeply discuss the company's product.
+In the second, the manager/engineer should deeply discuss something _you've_ worked on.
 Avoid group work if possible.

 And then make a call one way or the other.